JoudAldhaban/SubscriptionTracker/README.md

 - **Open/Closed Principle (OCP)** — New subscription cost strategies can be added without changing the existing calculation logic.
 - **Dependency Inversion Principle (DIP)** — The application relies on abstractions such as interfaces rather than depending directly on concrete implementations.

----

-## 🎓 Acknowledgment

-This project was developed as part of the **Design Patterns in Software Development** program at **Tuwaiq Academy**.
+Developed as part of the Design Patterns in Software Development program at Tuwaiq Academy.

-It was created as a practical application of **Design Patterns, SOLID principles, and Object-Oriented Programming concepts**.